Producer & Director

 Producers and directors create motion pictures, television shows, live theater, commercials, and other performing arts productions.
 They interpret a writer’s script to entertain or inform an audience.

-Producers and directors work under a lot of pressure, and many are under stress to finish their work on time.
+Producers and directors work on film and television sets and in theatres.
+Producers usually manage the business side of the production while directors are the creative minds.
+They work under a lot of pressure, and many are under stress to finish their work on time.
 Work hours for producers and directors can be long and irregular.

 Some of the things a producer or director might do:

 - Select scripts or topics for a film, show, commercial, or play

 - Audition and select cast members and the film or stage crew

 - Approve the design and financial aspects of a production